avi12/web-ext-deploy/README.md

 Of course, `--firefox-two-factor` and `--opera-two-factor` are optional.

 ## Notes
-- If you update your extension on Opera Addons, make sure to either have the source ZIP uploaded to a folder which is accessible to the Opera Addons reviewers (e.g. on a Google Drive account), OR make the extension open source and link to its repository.
+- If you update your extension on Opera Add-ons, make sure to either have the source ZIP uploaded to a folder which is accessible to the Opera Add-ons reviewers (e.g. on a Google Drive account), OR make the extension open source and link to its repository.

 <!-- prettier-ignore -->
 - If you have two-factor authentication enabled, but you don't provide the two-factor CLI argument _OR_ you provide an incorrect code, the module will prompt you.